yashpal2104/plugin-modernizer-tool/README.md

 - `validate`: Validate the configuration and environment variables (work in progress)
 - `run`: Run the modernization process
 - `dry-run`: Run the modernization process in dry-run mode without forking or pushing changes
-- `build-metadata`: Collect metadata for the given plugin and have them on the local cache
+- `build-metadata / fetch-metadata`: Collect metadata for the given plugin and have them on the local cache
 - `recipes`: List available recipes

 # Auto completion